sandlafrogne/devspersos/README.md

 * npm install
 * node index.js

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:80](http://localhost:80/).

-## Deploying to Heroku
-* cd yourDirectory
-* heroku create
-* git push heroku master
-* heroku open

 ## Best practices